Roenhoogland/Data-Analytics/Projects/Cyclistic/README.md

 ![Month (m_c)](https://github.com/Roenhoogland/Data-Analytics/assets/145770693/62f60741-dda5-4067-bc5d-6e6a92731fa4)

 -	The average ride length of casual riders (25 min) is around twice as long as members (12 min).
-In addition. casual riders typically ride for more extended periods on Mondays and Fridays, as well as during weekends, in contrast to weekdays from Tuesday to Thursday.
+In addition. casual riders typically ride for more extended periods around weekends seeing a 40% increase on Sunday (31 min) in contrast to weekdays from Tuesday (22 min) to Thursday.
 For members, this increase is only observed on weekends and is minimal - almost a 15% increase on Saturday compared to the weekday average.
 ![Ride time per day](https://github.com/Roenhoogland/Data-Analytics/assets/145770693/41b91136-b278-44a9-ad6c-7fda69ba2295)